-Two main factors drove our re-assessment of default correlation.
-First, while the credit pressures facing countries of the monetary union share common characteristics, there also exist some idiosyncratic elements that drive the rating trajectories of individual countries and which would imply a lower mutuality of risk than previously assumed.
-In particular, the currently negative outlook on France's rating is driven by our view of domestic vulnerabilities, which do not directly affect the creditworthiness of other euro area member states.
-Second, measures put in place since the start of the euro area crisis should improve the authorities' ability to manage contagion within the system, even that arising from the default of a very large euro area member.
+The stabilization in credit trends for Italy, France, the Netherlands and Spain, even if at lower rating levels than a few years ago, mitigates some of the risks seen for IFFIm in past years.
+Additionally, since 2014, we have reassessed the default correlation for euro area members as: (1) while the credit pressures facing countries of the monetary union share common characteristics, there also exist some idiosyncratic elements that drive the rating trajectories of individual countries and which would imply a lower mutuality of risk than previously assumed; (2) measures put in place since the start of the euro area crisis should improve the authorities' ability to manage contagion within the system, even that arising from the default of a very large euro area member.
 Taking these factors together - the improvement in and greater stability of donor creditworthiness and the lower default correlation assumption - we believe that IFFIm's rating would be less immediately affected were any one of its euro area donors to be downgraded.